marxav/score_br_model/README.md

 * Add more samples in samples.tsv
 * Add more LLMs
 * Add a leaderboard of the tested LLMs and theirs scores at different tasks
+  * Either like an [https://chat.lmsys.org/?leaderboard](LMSYS) leaderboard
+  * Or with via a product like [https://scale.com/leaderboard](https://scale.com/leaderboard)

 ## Warning
+* Some model can refuse to translate some sentences that they consider as :
+  * *HARM CATEGORY_SEXUALLY_EXPLICIT*,
+  * *HARM_CATEGORY_HATE_SPEECH"*,
+  * *HARM_CATEGORY_HARASSMENT"*,
+  * *HARM_CATEGORY_DANGEROUS_CONTENT"*.
 * Currently, we use a file with lines like "br:port nawak" and "fr:trop chouette"
   * For the br2fr task "br:port nawak" is sent to the model; the answer is then compared with "fr:trop chouette", which is used as true value.
   * For the fr2br task "fr:trop chouette" is sent to the model; the answer is then compared with "br:port nawak", which is used as true value.
   * A model saving history could then learn that "br:port nawak" has to be translated by fr:trop chouette", which would bias the evaluation.
   * TODO: try to check if this happens... or avoid using the same input-file for the two different tasks.

 ## Acknowledgments
 * [tregor_2110_br.txt](tregor_2110_br.txt) is a sample of a text written by Gireg Konan in Le Tregor newspaper, n°2110, June 6th 2024.